denkristoffer/dotfiles/README.md

 # dotfiles

-Dotfiles to set up an OS X installation to my liking.
+Dotfiles to set up a macOS installation to my liking.

 Install with `./bootstrap.sh`